-Imagine for a moment that you live in a city with a problem.
-The gardeners in your city have recently taken to putting out garden gnomes and they’re mind-bogglingly ugly.
-The gardeners have even started competing to see who can place the biggest gnome in their garden.
-Obviously, this won't stand.
+Imagine you live in a city with a problem.
+The gardeners in your city have recently put out garden gnomes, and they’re mind-bogglingly ugly.
+Obviously, this won’t stand.

-The mayor knows you’re an aspiring data scientist and approaches you for help.
-She wants somebody to track the location of all of the gnomes and develop a way to predict their locations.
+Knowing you’re an aspiring data scientist, the mayor asks you to track the location of all of the gnomes and develop a way to predict their locations.
 It’s a ridiculous task, but somebody has to do it.

 As it turns out, the garden gnomes are all placed in a straight line through the city.
 This means you can create tools that tell you the location of a garden gnome if you know where it’s located either north-south or east-west.
 In other words: linear regression.